 The most well-known method of organic weed control, and the one we use the most, is manual removal.
 It is, perhaps, the most time-consuming approach, but it is incredibly effective and gives your landscape a new look, almost instantaneously.
 Removing weeds manually can be done by hand or with the use of specialized tools.
 Removing weeds by hand is done exactly as it sounds; grasp the weed as close to the base/root as you can and pull, remembering to try and remove as much of the root as possible.
 One way of making this method somewhat easier and ensuring more of the root is removed is by watering the area so the soil is damp or wet; this makes it easier to remove these undesirable plants.

 If hand pulling sounds inconvenient, there are specialized tools that can be used to get the job done more quickly.
 The most common tool is called a hula-hoe (also referred to as a round-about hoe or stirrup hoe).
 The drawback of this method is that the hula-hoe sometimes leaves the roots behind, so the process may need to be repeated more often than pulling them by hand.

-Another incredibly effective way to control the growth and spread of weeds is to smother them with mulch (What is Mulch?), which blocks sunlight and oxygen from feeding these undesirable plants.
+Another incredibly effective way to control the growth and spread of weeds is to smother them with mulch, which blocks sunlight and oxygen from feeding these undesirable plants.
 Applying a generous amount of mulch over an affected area not only helps to kill weeds but stops the further spread as well.
 To maximize the effectiveness of mulch, it is best to apply it after using one of the other methods listed above.
 Adding mulch to your landscape has many other benefits as well.
-For more information about mulch and its benefits, click here.

 The methods listed above are just a few ways to organically control the growth and spread of undesirable plants; there are several more.
 If all of this sounds too daunting of a task, let Urban Eden Landscaping help get your weeds under control.
 Contact us today or fill out our FREE estimate request online!